everpixelgame/docs/heroes/README.md

 - Maximum level is 10 in the MVP
 - Each level adds +2% Coin Drop Rate
 - Each level adds +2% Recovery Rate
+- Each level reduces cooldown time by a percentage based on rarity

+## Additional Rarity Benefits

+As Heroes level up, they gain additional benefits based on their rarity:

+- **Cooldown Reduction**: All Heroes start with a 6-hour cooldown at Level 1, which decreases as they level up.
+Higher rarity Heroes receive greater cooldown reductions per level.
+- **EXP Gain**: Higher rarity Heroes gain experience faster:
+    - Legendary: +15% EXP
+    - Epic: +10% EXP
+    - Rare: +5% EXP
+    - Common: No bonus

 ## Quick Links
 - [Hero Classes](classes.md)